 There is a lot of misinformation and vague factual information both on the internet and in printed magazines/articles regarding driveline dynamics, measuring u-joint operating angles, and setting rear end pinion angle, so I hope in the article I can clear up the process and provide useful examples for those restoring or modifying their driveline and suspension.
-This article focuses on u-joint drivelines with leaf spring, four-link, and ladder bar configurations, but the matching of slopes and angles applies to ball-and-trunnion drive shafts as well.
-Many resources throw around vague “rules” such as the engine/transmission must be set at or below 3° negative slope, u-joint operating angles must be set at 1° and absolutely never over 3°, rear axle wrap on leaf spring cars ranges from 5° – 10°, and a bunch of other unexplained and unproven opinions.
+This article focuses on u-joint drivelines with leaf spring, four-link, and ladder bar configurations.
+Many resources throw around vague “rules” such as the engine/transmission must be set at or below 3° negative slope, u-joint operating angles must be set at 1° and absolutely never over 3°, rear axle wrap on leaf spring cars ranges from 5° – 10°, and a bunch of other unexplained and often incorrect information.
 When I first began messing around with suspension and swapping rear ends that required new spring perches and therefore a new pinion angle, I found myself swimming in this vague and conflicting information.
 Throughout the years working in a body shop and building multiple custom chassis, I have gained an understanding that might be worthwhile to others.
-I summarize the basics and how to deal with less-usual situations that I have never seen covered in popular publications on the subject.
+In the following sections, I summarize the basics and how to deal with less-usual situations that I have never seen covered in popular publications on the subject.

 Let’s start with some terminology for all the different considerations when setting up the driveline:

-Pinion Angle: The angle of the rear end pinion in relationship to level ground.
+Pinion Angle: The angle in degrees of the rear end pinion in relationship to level ground.
 This measurement can be taken off the face of the pinion flange.

-Drive Shaft Angle: The angle of the drive shaft in relationship to level ground.
+Drive Shaft Angle: The angle in degrees of the drive shaft in relationship to level ground.
 This measurement is taken off the bottom or top of the drive shaft tube or a string-line ran from the output shaft to the pinion shaft for cars without driveshafts installed.

 Slope: The slope of the angle is either positive or negative based off an X/Y axis when viewed from the left (driver) side of the vehicle (Figure 1).
 In Figure 1, line “A” is a positive slope and line “B” is a negative slope.

-Axle Wrap: The degree that the pinion/axle rotates up under load.
+Axle Wrap: The degree that the pinion rotates on the rear axle centerline under load.
 This rotation varies depending on the type of rear suspension and is extremely difficult to calculate but can be limited or preset when using 4-link, ladder bars, traction bars, and other types of mechanical stops.

-Intake Angle: The angle of the top of the intake manifold carburetor mounting pad from front to back in relationship to level ground.
+Intake Angle: The angle of the intake manifold carburetor mounting pad from front to back in relationship to level ground.
 Note that on carbureted intake manifolds, this angle is not the same as the output shaft angle, which I discuss later.

 Principles of Driveline Angles

-In summary, the purpose of properly setting up the pinion and u-joint operating angles is to remove harmonic vibration that results from the u-joints rotating at different speeds and to keep u-joint operating angles within their rated limits.
-Multiple chassis and suspension components influence these angles including type of rear suspension, rear leaf spring/coil spring arch/height, rear leaf spring rate, the elevation of the rear axle in relationship to the chassis, the elevation of the output shaft in relationship to the chassis, the angle of the pinion, and the angle of the output shaft.
+In summary, the purpose of properly matching u-joint operating angles is to remove harmonic vibration that results from the u-joints rotating at different speeds and to keep u-joint operating angles within their rated limits of drive shaft rpm.
+Multiple chassis and suspension components influence these angles including type of rear suspension, rear leaf spring arch, rear coil spring height, rear spring rate, the elevation of the rear axle in relationship to the chassis, the elevation of the transmission output shaft in relationship to the chassis, the angle of the pinion, and the angle of the of the transmission output shaft.
 Tire size and vehicle rake does not impact the front and rear u-joint operating angles once set, although rear tire size does impact drive shaft rpm at a certain vehicle speed needed for calculating the angles, which I discuss more later.

 While it may not seem obvious, if the front and rear u-joints are set at different operating angles and/or the output shaft and pinion set at different slopes, the u-joints rotate at different speeds and cause vibration along with eating up engine power through friction (Figure 2 is a good video demonstration).
-At this point, most articles on the subject start throwing around angles such as “no more than 3°” without considering all the variables.
 I’ll provide some general rules before moving on to real-life examples:

 Rule A: Output Shaft and Pinion Slopes Must Match at Normal Driving Conditions

 The “at normal driving conditions” is almost always left out of the discussion in literature and online, causing much confusion.
 In almost all cases, the output shaft will be at a negative slope (remember Figure 1 slope definitions).
-Along with crankshaft harmonics, the engine and transmission are angled down in the back to help force air pockets in the cooling system to the radiator rather than creating an air pocket in the block/heads/intake.
+Along with crankshaft harmonics, the engine and transmission are angled down in the back to help force air pockets in the cooling system into the radiator rather than creating an air pocket in the block/heads/intake.
 The pinion slope must match the output shaft slope being careful not to get confused with if the pinion points toward the ground (nose down) or toward the floor pan (nose up).
 I’ve read on many forums people telling others that since the output shaft is pointing toward the ground, the pinion must point toward the ground, which is a completely incorrect assumption without doing the math and considering all the variables.
-Referring to the lines in Figure 1, examine Figure 3.
-If the output shaft and pinion slopes must match and the output shaft point toward the ground (a negative slope), then a negative slope output shaft requires the pinion be set with a negative slope (nose-up).
-Pinion nose-down is in fact a positive slope and would only be the correct slope if the output shaft pointed up toward the floor pan.
+Referring to the slope lines in Figure 1, examine Figure 3.
+If the output shaft and pinion slopes must match and the output shaft point toward the ground (a negative slope), then a negative slope output shaft requires the pinion be set with a negative slope with the nose-up.

-Why did specifically say “at normal driving conditions” in this rule?
+Why did I specifically say “at normal driving conditions” in this rule?
 It is incorrect to set the pinion angle based off where all the variable angles are with the vehicle at rest.
-When setting pinion slope, one must build in wiggle room for axle wrap when the axle is under the load it will see under normal driving conditions.
+When setting pinion angle and therefore slope, one must build in wiggle room for axle wrap when the axle is under the load it will see under normal sustained driving conditions.
 This load will vary depending on the car’s purpose.
-For example, a full drag car should be calculated for constant hard acceleration with the maximum amount of constant axle wrap, whereas a street car should be calculated for more of a constant cruising load at the most often used MPH after the maximum axle wrap at takeoff has decreased to a lower angle.
+For example, a full drag car should be calculated for constant hard acceleration with the maximum amount of constant axle wrap, whereas a street car should be calculated for more of a sustained cruising load at the most often used MPH, such as 50 MPH, after the maximum axle wrap at takeoff has decreased.
 Whether a race or street configuration, the pinion slope with the car at rest is not of concern; it’s the pinion slope under load that matters.
 For example, if the necessary pinion angle under load is low enough of a negative slope (nose up), the pinion might need to be set at a positive slope (nose down) when the car is at rest so that when the car is driving down the road at 60 MPH the axle wrap rotates the pinion up to the desired negative slope (nose up).
 If the pinion angle under load is high enough of a negative slope (nose up), the pinion might be set at a negative slope (nose up) when the car is at rest.
 We’ll get into these calculations shortly.